 Housing costs in Englewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-When you are in Englewood, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Englewood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Englewood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Englewood is a city of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Englewood who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).